minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Tables and Plots Regenerated** - All required tables and plots regenerated (Dec 9 09:03) from current experiment results
-  - 7 forecasting tables regenerated from `outputs/experiments/aggregated_results.csv` (correctly shows VAR/DFM/DDFM, excludes ARIMA)
-  - 5 forecasting plots regenerated (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png)
-  - 1 nowcasting table regenerated (correctly shows N/A for all failed backtests)
-  - 6 nowcasting plots regenerated (show placeholders for failed backtests)
-  - All tables/plots correctly reflect current state (old forecasting results, all backtests failed)
-- ✅ **Documentation Updated** - STATUS.md, ISSUES.md, CONTEXT.md updated with current state and next steps
+- ✅ **Documentation Updates** - Enhanced DDFM metrics documentation in ISSUES.md with detailed metric interpretations and decision criteria
+  - Added comprehensive metrics-driven research strategy with target values and interpretations
+  - Enhanced decision tree with quantitative criteria for SUCCESS/PARTIAL/FAILURE states
+  - Updated timestamps in CONTEXT.md (Dec 9 09:15)
+  - No actual code changes to Python files
+  - No experiments executed
-- ⚠️ **No code changes** - No Python code files modified this iteration
+- ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)

 **What Was NOT Done This Iteration:**
-- ❌ **No code changes** - No Python code files modified this iteration
+- ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
 - ❌ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
 - ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
 Training is REQUIRED before any experiments can proceed
 - ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (cannot verify without trained models)